-Methane has about 83 times more effect on global warming over 20 years than CO2 and about 30 times more effect over a century.
-Energy production is the second-largest source of methane, with emissions from oil and gas works accounting for 22% of total global methane emissions.
+Methane has about 83 times more effect on global warming over 20 years than CO2, and about 30 times more effect over a century.
+Energy production is the third-largest source of methane, behind agriculture and wetlands, with emissions from oil and gas works accounting for 14% of total global methane emissions.

-Oil and gas related methane emissions come from a variety of sources, including upstream exploration and production, gas gathering, storage, and pipelines.
-Certain equipment, including pneumatic controllers and valves, tends to be particularly leaky.
+Oil- and gas-related methane emissions come from a variety of sources, including upstream exploration and production, gas gathering, storage and pipelines.
+Certain pieces of equipment, including pneumatic controllers and valves, tend to be particularly leaky.
 Incomplete gas flaring and venting — planned releases of gas during well completions or maintenance — also contribute emissions.

 Reducing oil and gas production is crucial to meet climate goals